 Action General Why?
 When?
-Action Quantifying Prevention Cape Agulhas Municipality will assess the possibility of using statistics and other data collected to quantify the success of prevention measures employed within the municipality.
-This will be done by populating a GIS system with relevant data.
-The Council will co- Compiling information on waste management trends may assist in quantifying waste avoidance.
-It is important to ascertain whether waste avoidance targets are being reached and such information will help in the setting of realistic targets for the future.
-The implementation of this action will depend The Council will co- operate with the Waste Minimisation groups in efforts to quantify waste avoidance with performance indicators and by other means.
+Quantifying Prevention will assess the possibility of using statistics and other waste avoidance targets are being reached and such information will also help in the setting of realistic targets for the future.
+The implementation of this action will depend on and follow the implementation of a waste information system.